-This again further gets broken down into weekly goals and then to daily to-dos.
+This again further gets broken down into weekly goals and then daily to-dos.

-- I write down my goals for the week every Monday morning in a small paper.
+- I write down my goals for the week every Monday morning on a small piece of paper.
 I set not more than 5 goals a week that are actionable and specific.

-- I then schedule each of these goals with actionable steps for when I plan to do them through the week.
+- I then schedule each of these goals with actionable steps for when I plan to do them throughout the week.

 Thus this weekly goal transforms to 1-2 daily goals for each day of the week and I come to know exactly what 1-2 things I want to get done in my day.

-- This piece of paper I keep it in front of me in my desk, and check it off after each goal gets achieved.
+- This piece of paper I keep it in front of me on my desk, and check it off after each goal gets achieved.